Modern elementary mathematics: Accommodating individual students

 Modern tools such as computer-based expert systems allow higher individualization of learning.
-Students do mathematical work at their own pace, providing for each student's learning style, and scaling the same activity for multiple levels.
 Special education and gifted education in particular require level and style accommodations, such as using different presentation and response options.
 Changing some aspects of the environment, such as giving an auditory learner headphones with quiet music, can help children concentrate on mathematical tasks.

 Modern learning materials, both computer and physical, accommodate learners through the use of multiple representation, such as graphs, pictures, words, animations, symbols, and sounds.
 For example, recent research suggests that sign language isn't only a means of speaking for those who are deaf, but also a visual approach to communication and learning, appealing to many others students and particularly helping with mathematics.

 Another aspect of individual education is child-led learning, which is called unschooling when it encompasses most of the child's experiences.
 Child-led learning means incorporating mathematically rich projects that stem from personal interests and passions.
 Educators who support child-led learning need to provide tasks that are open to interpretation, and be ready to improvise, rather than prepare lessons ahead of time.
 This modern approach often involves seizing opportunities for discovery, and learning as the child's curiosity demands.
 This departure from conventional structured learning leaves the child free to explore his/her innate desires and curiosities.
 Child-led learning taps into the child's intrinsic love of learning.

 Problem solving can be an intensely individualized activity, with students working in their own ways and also sharing insights and results within groups.
 There are many means to one end, emphasizing the importance of creative approaches.
 Promoting discourse and focusing on language are important concepts for helping each students participate in problem solving meaningfully.

 Data-based assessment and comparison of learning methods, and ways children learn, is another big aspect of modern elementary mathematics.